• Skip to primary navigation

 • 1 teaspoon Salt

-• 1 tablespoon Lemon Zest (optional) (approximately 1 lemon)
+• 2 Tablespoons Lemon Zest (approximately 1 lemon)

 Instructions

-• Add egg whites, warm water, lemon juice and cream of tartar in the bowl of a stand mixer.
+• Place the egg whites, warm water, lemon juice, and cream of tartar into the bowl of a stand mixer.

-• Using the whisk attachment, begin mixing on medium speed until the egg whites become foamy.
+• Using the whisk attachment, begin mixing on medium speed until egg whites become foamy.

 • Bake for 30 minutes or until well risen and a toothpick inserted in the center comes out clean.